tardisfromtornspace/Bridge-Commander/Documentation/ImaharaClassReadme.txt

 == Required mods ==
 * Kobayashi Maru Mod (the newest, the better.
 I personally used KM 2011).
 * Foundation Technologies (already installed on Kobayashi Maru).
+* Any of my mods that have Automated Destroyed System Repair, I recommend Borg Adaptation Mod (https://www.gamefront.com/games/bridge-commander/file/borg-adaptation-mod-defensive) since it has no more extra dependencies

 == Installation guide ==
 1º Ok, first of all, just in case, backup your STBC.